-Consultation method Comments received Department response Application advertised on the department's website on 29 November 2024 and The West newspaper on 2 December 2024.
-Comments received from the Conservation Council Western Australia (CCWA) on 13 December 2024.
+Consultation method Comments received Department response Application advertised on the department's website on 23 April 2025.
+Comments were received from the Conservation Council Western Australia (CCWA) on 13 May 2025 objecting to the approval of the amendment application.
 A summary of comments is provided in Appendix 2.
 Refer to Appendix 2.
-City of Karratha advised of proposal on 29 November 2024.
-The City of Karratha confirmed that the development the subject of the proposed licence amendment application is to comply with the Development Approval issued by the Regional Joint Development Assessment Panel (JDAP) on 17 March 2022, and the conditions of that development approval Noted.
-Yara Pilbara Fertilisers / Yara Pilbara Nitrates, Department of Jobs, Tourism, Science and Innovation (JTSI) and Department of Planning Lands and Heritage (DPLH) advised of proposal on 29 November 2024.
-None received.
-N/A Friends of Australian Rock Art (FARA) advised of proposal on 29 November 2024.
-Refer to Appendix 2 Murujuga Aboriginal Corporation (MAC) advised of proposal on 29 November 2024.
-The Save Our Songlines group advised of proposal on 29 November 2024.
-None received.
-N/A Licence Holder provided draft licence and decision report on 17 January 2025.
-The Licence Holder responded on 21 January 2025 requesting that the remainder of the comment period be waived.
-Noted.
+City of Karratha The City of Karratha confirmed that the development the subject of the proposed licence amendment application is to comply with the Development Approval issued by the Regional Joint Development Assessment Panel (JDAP) on 17 March 2022, and the conditions of that development approval Noted.
+Department of Jobs, Tourism, Science and Innovation (JTSI) and Department of Planning Lands and Heritage (DPLH) None received.
+N/A Friends of Australian Rock Art (FARA) Murujuga Aboriginal Corporation (MAC The Save Our Songlines group Licence Holder provided draft licence and amendment report on 26 May 2025 and responded on 28 May 2025.
+No changes were requested and Licence Holder waived the remainder of the comment period.
+N/A